 A space to live unforgettable moments around science and technology.

 C3TEC is a unique place where science becomes a fascinating experience.
 An interactive space for the enjoyment of the big and small.

 Permanent exhibitions and scientific laboratories to explore topics such as: geology, climate change, or living organisms.
 The third floor gives access to the rooftop, and the green roof, an ecological space that promotes sustainable technologies through a vegetation cover.

 C3TEC also counts on a cinema-theatre where documentaries, short films, and movies are often projected.
 They also have rooms to rent for conferences, and “La Creperie”.

 Juan Corujo Collazo Plaza

-Inaugurated in 2000 in honor of such a distinguished public servant as a municipal legislator, member of the House of Representatives and Administrative Judge of the Caguas Judicial Center.
+Inaugurated in 2000 honors Juan Corujo´s life.
+A distinguished public servant : as a municipal legislator, a member of the House of Representatives, and an Administrative Judge of the Caguas Judicial Center.

 Address: Forastieri Street